YairMassri/web1100_final-exam/README.md

 If there is time left, we introduce the [dice-roll-game](./complete-classwork/dice-roll-game-complete).

 ##Day 3:
 Guide the students through creating the [dice-roll-game](./classwork/dice-roll-game-starter).
-Students will practice using jQuery to create user interaction.
+Students will practice using JavaScript to create user interaction.
 Students will also practice using prototypal inheritance by creating methods for the players in the dice-roll-game.
 Lastly, students will practice using asynchronous JavaScript by using the setTimeout API in the dice-roll-game.

 ##Day 4:
 Start with the [quiz-questions](./classwork/dice-roll-game-starter/quiz-questions.md) for the dice-roll-game for review.